nkh/ftl/config/ftl/man/ftl.md

                                   - last file

         «G»                CD, *ftl* prompts you for a path, the promt has path completions.
-                           You can also change directory with marks or by searching for it
+                           You can also change directory with bookmarks or by searching for it

         «ö»                Next entry of same extension